noraworld/pulsewire-conf/README.md

 * A Bluetooth connection gets disconnected unexpectedly when PulseAudio is being used

 ### PipeWire
-* PipeWire can't switch a profile to HSP/HFP
+* It can't switch a profile to HSP/HFP
 * The sound gets slightly off
 * It can't establish the connection on the client end, or the clients can't recognize it as the audio profile